 Your business needs to step up when it comes to giving stakeholders the information they require, so that your stakeholders remain satisfied with your performance at all times.

 Well prepared financial statements offer a good chance for you to satisfy your stakeholders and to also make sure that they get exactly what they are wanting from you.
 The bets businesses in town are those that recognize the opportunity to grow, and work on it for the best results.

 Here we look at the 3 main business statements and the purpose they carry:

 Your income statement is a statement that shows your revenue and the income that you have generated in a particular period.
 The income statement contains details of your major earnings made through sales and deducts all the direct and indirect expenditures to compute the net profit for you.
 The final net profit you make is then market into the books and shown to all stakeholders as a sign of the profit you are making.

-Private lenders giving small business loans to you would preferably go through your income statement as that would give them an idea of the monthly revenue and profit you are making.
+funders giving small business funding to you would preferably go through your income statement as that would give them an idea of the monthly revenue and profit you are making.

 The balance sheet or statement of financial position contains all the important details related to your business.
 From the assets and liabilities of your business to all the related information to who has financed the business, the balance sheet contains everything.